IN THIS SECTION

 We support our majors and graduate students through scholarships, fellowships, research grants, travel awards, and other sponsored activities that enhance student experiences in geology, especially field trips.
 These expenditures are sustained by our endowment funds, which represent an invaluable legacy that derives from the generosity of our alumni.
 The diverse mix of our graduate student populations is enriched by international students, and benefits from active recruitment of our graduates to positions in the energy and minerals industry, in environmental services, at government agencies and research institutions, and in all levels of academia, both public and private.

-Our Department is currently housed in the Geology Building, but the major expansion of research science laboratories on the IU Bloomington campus includes a new, adjacent building (Multidisciplinary Science Building II) that, beginning in October 2009, will house analytical laboratories for biogeochemistry, aqueous geochemistry, and environmental sciences, and accommodate future enhancements of our instrumental facilities.
+Our Department is currently housed in the Geology Building, but the major expansion of research science laboratories on the IU Bloomington campus includes an adjacent building (Multidisciplinary Science Building II) that houses analytical laboratories for biogeochemistry, aqueous geochemistry, and environmental sciences, and accommodates future enhancements of our instrumental facilities.

 I hope that your visit to our website is fruitful, informative, and stimulating.
 Please contact us with any questions about the Department and we will gladly try to answer them.